Seating

 By descent, Harcourt family at Nuneham to William Edward Harcourt, 2nd Viscount Harcourt (1908-1979), by whom sold, E. J. Brooks & Son, 1-2 December 1948

-Acquired by Edwin H. Herzog, New York and Charleston, South Carolina, USA
+Acquired by Edwin H. Herzog, New York and Charleston, South Carolina, USA for his private collection and donated in 1981

-Charleston Museum, South Carolina.
-USA.
+Charleston Museum, South Carolina, USA

 Literature